samuelcnghit/ansible-provider-hitachi/README.md

-# Hitachi Vantara BlockStorages Collection
+# Red Hat® Ansible® Provider for Hitachi Storage

 The Hitachi Vantara BlockStorages collection consists of the latest versions of the BlockStorages modules